 To project the better after-tax outcome of the account type possibilities, we factor in how much time you have between your current age and your retirement age.
 We assume the same average expected returns for all accounts (based on the Betterment Portfolio Strategy allocated to your current target allocation), with the following adjustments:

 - The projection working in the background adjusts for Betterment’s management fees and the employer plan fees you provided when syncing the employer plan as an external account.
-By default, we assume that external employer-sponsored plans have a 0.6% fee (the same cost structure as Betterment for Business) and also a fund expense of 0.17%.
+By default, we assume that external employer-sponsored plans have a 0.6% fee and also a fund expense of 0.17%.
 If you have a Thrift Savings Plan account synced without information on fees, we assume that there are no management fees and a fund expense of 0.03%.
 This can be overridden by the customer.
 Generally, lower fee accounts are more favorable

 - For taxable accounts, the projection assumes a 1% lower return than for a tax-advantaged account, which is meant to reflect the effect of paying taxes on dividends and realized gains in the account throughout the savings period.5